Zen-ctrl/Rutgers_Cyber_Range/README.md

 Note: If you need to specify a different profile or credentials file, you can use the --profile option when running the aws configure command or when using the AWS CLI.
 For example: aws configure --profile my_profile.

-### MAC OS

-To install the AWS CLI on a Mac, follow these steps:

-1. Download the AWS CLI package by running this command in the terminal: curl "[https://awscli.amazonaws.com/AWSCLIV2.pkg](https://awscli.amazonaws.com/AWSCLIV2.pkg)” -o "AWSCLIV2.pkg"

-2. Install the package by running this command: sudo installer -pkg AWSCLIV2.pkg -target /

-3. Verify the installation by checking the version number: aws --version

-If you had previously installed the AWS CLI using the pip package manager, you may need to uninstall it first.
-To do this, run the following command: pip uninstall awscli

 ### LINUX